shahirulprojects/CloudStash/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js, CloudStash is a storage management and file sharing platform that lets users effortlessly upload, organize, and share files.
-Built with the latest Next.js 15 and the Appwrite Node SDK, utilizing advanced features for seamless file management.
+Built with Next.js, CloudStash is a Google Drive-inspired file storage and sharing platform that simplifies digital file management.
+CloudStash leverages Appwrite for secure authentication, including two-factor authentication (password and email OTP), ensuring enhanced security.
+With seamless file uploads, an intuitive dashboard, global search, and smart sorting, users can easily access, manage, and share their files.
+Designed with a sleek, responsive UI, CloudStash delivers a smooth and engaging experience across all devices.

 ## <a name="tech-stack">⚙️ Tech Stack</a>